kevinolega/callcentertrainingtips/_posts/2018-10-12-convergys-fail.md

 I grew up watching a lot of Japanese cartoons.

-At the top of my head, I can recall Dragon Ball Z, Yu Yu Hakusho, locally known as Ghost Fighter, Flame of Recca, Rouroni Kenshin or Samurai X, Grappler Baki and more.
+At the top of my head, I can recall Dragon Ball Z, Yu Yu Hakusho, locally known as Ghost Fighter, Flame of Recca, Rurouni Kenshin or Samurai X, Grappler Baki and more.

 One key part of the stories I mentioned is that there's always some kind of tournament of power and that there's a form of elimination where only the strongest survive.

 There are multiple battles at different stages and not everybody makes it to the final fight.

-That being said, I was mentally prepared to go in and get as far in to the application stages as I possibly can.
+That being said, I was mentally prepared to go in and get as far into the application stages as I possibly can.

 After submitting my resume, we filled out an application form, waited in line and got called.

 There were about sixteen people called into a room.

-We were asked to introduce ourselves, read some sentences from a sheet of paper, and count up from eleven to thirty five.
+We were asked to introduce ourselves, read some sentences from a sheet of paper, and count up from eleven to thirty-five.
 I don't remember the exact number but that's what we did.

 Finally, we were asked a random question.

-I don't remember the answers but here were examples.
+I don't remember the answers but here were some of the examples that I remember.

 > "If you were stranded on a desert island, and you can bring one food with you, what food would you bring with you? "